Harry Chapin discography

 This page is a discography for the singer and songwriter Harry Chapin.
-Chapin was a popular singer in the 1970s and 1980s.
-He achieved international success with a string of hits throughout the 70s and 80s.
+Chapin was a popular singer-songwriter in the 1970s and 1980s, achieving international success.
 Chapin's career was cut short at its peak, when he was killed in a car accident in 1981.
-Shortly after his career debut in 1972, he became one of the highest paid artists in the world.
-All of his single releases managed to chart on at least one international chart.
+He is best remembered for the song "Cat's in the Cradle," which hit number one on the Billboard Hot 100 in 1974.